ethHong/ethHong.github.io/_posts/2024-08-05-Guess MBTI from what you say, with open source BART model.markdown

 * Thinking / Feeling
 * Judging / Perceiving

-For each of the dimensions, everyone may have continuous and numerical score. **Here, I I got an idea to build a translator (classifier) which matches a sentence, or behavior one make into the most probable MBTI Type.**
+For each of the dimensions, everyone may have continuous and numerical score. **Here, I I got an idea to build a prediction module, which matches a sentence, or behavior one make into the most probable MBTI Type.**

 # Approach